SkyKings-Guild/SkyKings/events.md

 ## Joining an Event
 There are 2 ways to join an event:
 1. Clicking the 'Join Event' button on the leaderboard,
-2. Running the `event join` command.
+2. Running the `/event join` command.

 ![image](https://user-images.githubusercontent.com/49261529/124862554-7bb63c00-df6a-11eb-8245-a180fa79e43f.png)